NAMPALLY-PRANAY/Avl_tree_vis/README.md

 - **Timeline State Management**:
   - Operations return a series of "frames" representing the intermediate states (e.g. visiting node A, then node B, then completing insertion/rotation).
   - Allows stepping backward and forward or playing/pausing the animation transitions.

-### 3. Snapshot Automation (`capture_screenshots.py`)
-An automation utility developed using Python's standard `tkinter` and the `Pillow` library to:
-1. Initialize the GUI programmatically.
-2. Direct the application window to perform sequences of insertions, resets, finds, and deletions.
-3. Bring the Tkinter window to the foreground using OS focus tools.
-4. Capture screenshots of target frames and save them directly in `python_tk_avl/images/` for documentation.

 ---